Graph-Based Alternatives to LLMs for Human Simulation: Additional Experiment Results

+We expand the evaluation on Setting~1 (predicting missing responses) of the \textsc{OpinionQA} dataset to include both open-weight models (LLaMA3.1-8B, LLaMA3.1-70B, Mistral-Small-24B-2501, Qwen3-32B, GPT-OSS-20B \citep{dubey2024llama,yang2025qwen3,openai2025gptoss120bgptoss20bmodel}) and frontier proprietary models (GPT-5-Mini, GPT-5.2, Claude Sonnet~4.5, and Gemini~3~Flash).

-In this section, we report LLM inference results across multiple models.
-We expand the evaluation to additional LLMs on the predicting missing responses setting of the \textsc{OpinionQA} dataset to examine performance differences by model family and size.
-Consistent with \Cref{table:table_transductive_individual,table:table_inductive_individual,table:table_inductive_question}, larger and more recent models generally perform better, with the largest gains appearing under the Agentic-CoT method where reasoning ability is most critical.
+\textbf{Open-weight models.} Table~\ref{tab:extended_open} reports results for open-weight models of varying sizes.
+Consistent with Tables~\ref{table:table_transductive_individual}--\ref{table:table_inductive_question}, larger and more recent models generally perform better, with the largest gains appearing under Agentic CoT where reasoning ability is most critical.
 This trend is most pronounced for Qwen3, a reasoning model family.
-While we did not conduct extensive fine-tuning (SFT or few-shot fine-tuning) on larger models due to computational constraints (\Cref{main:advantages}), we hypothesize that \ours would remain competitive with fine-tuned large LLMs, since fine-tuning tends to compress between-model variance in accuracy (\Cref{main:experiment}) and additional fine-tuning parameter capacities do not outperform (\Cref{appendix:ablations}).
+However, even the best prompting result among open-weight models (Qwen3-32B, Agentic CoT with 13 examples, 50.70\%) falls short of few-shot fine-tuning (56.76\%) and GEMS (57.00\%).

+\textbf{Frontier proprietary models.} Table~\ref{tab:extended_proprietary} extends the comparison to frontier proprietary models, evaluated with promting methods (as fine-tuning is unavailable).
+First, frontier models achieve notable gains over smaller open-weight models.
+For example, with 8-shot Agentic CoT, Gemini~3~Flash reaches 52.78\% and GPT-5.2 reaches 52.01\%, compared to 47.97\% for Qwen3-8B and 50.70\% for Qwen3-32B.
+Second, even the best prompting results from frontier models do not surpass fine-tuning methods or GEMS: the strongest prompting result (Gemini~3~Flash, Agentic CoT with $k{=}8$: 52.78\%) falls short of few-shot fine-tuning (56.76\%) and GEMS (57.00\%).
+This indicates diminishing returns from scaling LLMs in prompting for close-ended simulation tasks, and confirms that GEMS remains competitive even against state-of-the-art proprietary models.